metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 - The number of items that have been loaded.
 - A list of all items that have been or will be inserted.
 When an item is not inserted yet, the name and URI of the item at that position are empty.
 - A bitmap — a list of yes or no — that keeps track of which items have been loaded.
 When this bitmap is full of yeses, all items have been loaded.
-- A list of all item that have *not* been minted yet when minting using a random order.
+- A list of all items that have *not* been minted yet when minting using a random order.
 This allows the program to grab an index at random without having to worry about picking an index that has already been minted and start again.

 Note that this last section is purposely not deserialised on the program but our SDKs parse all that data for you in a human-friendly format.